mywildancloud/logforge/README.md

 ## Deploying to Vercel

-Deploy ReviseLog to Vercel for production use:
+Deploy UpdateFlow to Vercel for production use:

 1. **Create a Vercel Account**
    Sign up or log in to [Vercel](https://vercel.com/).

 2. **Import the Project**

    - Go to the Vercel dashboard.
-   - Click on `New Project` and import the `reviselog` repository from GitHub.
+   - Click on `New Project` and import the `UpdateFlow` repository from GitHub.

 3. **Deploy**
    Click on `Deploy` to start the deployment process.
-Once deployed, you will get a production URL to access ReviseLog.
+Once deployed, you will get a production URL to access UpdateFlow.

 ---

 ## Additional Commands

 - **Build for Production**

   ```bash
   npm run build
   ```

 - **Start Production Server**

   ```bash
   npm start
   ```